Active Learning Principles for In-Context Learning with Large Language Models: Introduction

-In parallel with these works, we aim to explore the problem of in-context example selection through the lens of active learning (AL).
-Based on the core principle that not data points are equally useful, AL~\cite{Cohn:1996:ALS:1622737.1622744,settles.tr09} aims to identify the most informative instances from a pool or stream of unlabeled data for annotation.
-Through iterative iterations of model training, data acquisition, and human annotation, the goal is to achieve data efficiency.
-A data-efficient AL algorithm ensures that a model achieves satisfactory performance on a withheld test set by utilizing only a fraction of the acquired data during training.
+Based on the core principle that not all data points are equally useful, AL~\cite{Cohn:1996:ALS:1622737.1622744,settles.tr09} aims to identify the most informative instances from a pool of unlabeled data for annotation.
+Iterating through model training, data acquisition and human annotation, the goal is to achieve data efficiency.
+A data-efficient AL algorithm ensures that a model achieves satisfactory performance on a withheld test set by selecting only a small fraction of the unlabeled data for annotation that typically is better than randomly selecting and annotating data of equal size.

-Active learning is by definition a supervised learning paradigm, so its formulation and purpose in the no-weight-update setting of in-context learning is not trivial.
-To address this, we need to redefine the concept of data efficiency within the framework of in-context learning.
-Our formulation is the following: Given a pool of labeled or unlabeled data, the objective is to identify a set of $k$ examples that will serve as demonstrations to an LLM, resulting in optimal performance on a separate test set.

-Given this setting we explore the effectiveness of the most prevalent AL approaches based in uncertainty \cite{Lewis:1994:SAT:188490.188495,Cohn:1996:ALS:1622737.1622744,pmlr-v70-gal17a}, diversity \cite{Brinker03incorporatingdiversity, pmlr-v16-bodo11a,conf/iclr/SenerS18} and similarity \cite{margatina-etal-2021-active,kirsch2021test,liu-etal-2022-makes}, as demonstration selection methods for in-context learning.
-AL for data efficiency is well studied and uncertainty-based algorithms seem to be often the best performing data selection methods.
-We aim to explore how such principles generalize in the different paradigm of in-context learning, hoping to get useful insights that will help us formulate efficient and effective data selection strategies tailored to in-context demonstrations.
+In this paper, our main aim is to redefine the concept of data efficiency within the framework of in-context learning inspired by conventional active learning settings.
+For this purpose, we assume that given a pool of labeled or unlabeled data, the objective is to identify a set of $k$ examples that will serve as demonstrations to an LLM, resulting in optimal performance on a held-out test set.
+Given this formulation of data efficiency, we explore the effectiveness of the most prevalent AL approaches based on uncertainty \cite{Lewis:1994:SAT:188490.188495,Cohn:1996:ALS:1622737.1622744,pmlr-v70-gal17a}, diversity \cite{Brinker03incorporatingdiversity, pmlr-v16-bodo11a,conf/iclr/SenerS18} and similarity \cite{margatina-etal-2021-active,kirsch2021test,liu-etal-2022-makes}, as demonstration selection methods for in-context learning (Figure~\ref{fig:intro}).